nova-rey/Firestick-minder/README.md

 How often to poll each Firestick for its state.
 5 seconds is a good default; you can lower this (e.g. 2–3) for faster reaction.
 •idle_timeout_seconds (optional)
-If set to a positive integer, firestick-minder will also treat idle time inside any non-target, non-home app (with no media playing) as a trigger:
-•If a device sits in the same app with no media playing for at least idle_timeout_seconds, •And it is not already in the configured idle target app, •firestick-minder will launch the idle target app.
+If set to a positive integer, firestick-minder will launch the idle target app after the device has remained on the home screen with no media playing (and not already in the target app) for at least idle_timeout_seconds.
-If this field is omitted, the idle timer is disabled; only the home-screen behavior applies.
+If this field is omitted, the idle timer defaults to immediate launch once the home screen is idle.
 •devices (list)
 Each entry defines one Firestick:
 •name